Global Gateway link

 Our Structure for Timely Disclosures

-Shareholders' Meeting 1 times All directors and auditors Held the shareholders' meeting to report and resolve important items under the Companies Act of Japan.
+General Meeting of Shareholders 1 time All Directors and Audit & Supervisory Board Members Held the shareholders' meeting to report and resolve important items under the Companies Act of Japan.

 Conducted a tour of our showroom after the shareholders’ meeting.

-Results Briefing 2 times CEO、CFO Held semi-annual results briefing for analysts and institutional investors.
+Financial results briefing 2 times CEO and CFO Held semi-annual results briefing for analysts and institutional investors.

-Business Briefing 1 times CEO, Executive Officer Held business briefing for analysts and institutional investors.
+Business Briefing 1 time CEO and executive officers Held business briefing for analysts and institutional investors.

-IR Meetings 99 times CEO, CFO, Executive Officer, Investor Relations Department Conducted regular interviews with institutional investors, as well as analysts and others.
+IR meetings 83 meetings CEO, CFO, executive officers, and department in charge of IR Conducted regular interviews with institutional investors, as well as analysts and others.

 Summary of Shareholders and Investors with whom dialogue was conducted